guireibar/teamcity-documentation/topics/configure-server-installation.md

 * The console output, if you run the server from a console.
 * The `teamcity-server.log` and other files in the `<[TeamCity Home](teamcity-home-directory.md)>\logs` directory for error messages.

 One of the most common issues with the server installation is using a port that is already used by another program.
-See [how to change the default port](#Change+Server+Port).
+See [how to change the default port](#Changing+Server+Port).

-## Change Server Port
+## Changing Server Port

 If another application uses the same port as the TeamCity server, the TeamCity server (Tomcat server) won't start.
 This will result in "_Address already in use_" errors in the server logs or server console.